tsmetana/external-storage/snapshot/doc/user-guide.md

 Persistent Volume Snapshots in Kubernetes
 =========================================

 This document describes current state of persistent volume snapshot support in Kubernetes provided by external controller and provisioner.
-Familiarity with [Kubernetes API concepts](https://kubernetes.io/docs/concepts/) is suggested.
+Familiarity with [Kubernetes API concepts](https://kubernetes.io/docs/concepts/) is recommended.

 ## Introduction